sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 ![Logical volume grown from 15 GiB to ~20 GiB and the filesystem resized online; /srv/samba now shows ~20 GB total; smbd's uptime is unbroken across the entire operation](../screenshots/06-storage-and-quotas_17.png)

-`resize2fs` explicitly confirmed this was an **online** resize — filesystem mounted, Samba actively running — and `smbd`'s process uptime carried through the entire operation without a restart.
+`resize2fs` explicitly confirmed this was an **online** resize (filesystem mounted, Samba actively running), and `smbd`'s process uptime carried through the entire operation without a restart.
 This is the concrete argument for LVM over a fixed partition: a department outgrowing its share doesn't require scheduled downtime to fix.

 ---